-The 21st century has taught us all that information security matters and cannot be taken lightly.
-It's not something you can do in between other tasks, or as an afterthought.
-It must be a central concern in any information technology business - and what businesses do not deal with information technology these days?
+The 21st century has taught us all that information security matters, and cannot be taken lightly.
+It's not something you can do when you have spare time, or as an afterthought.
+It must be a central concern in any information technology business - and what businesses do not deal with information technology today?
 With enterprise customers in sectors like commerce, finance, retail and defense, we know the requirement for security as well as anybody.

 Security runs through the company